woocommerce/woocommerce/plugins/woocommerce-admin/bin/test-instruction-logger/README.md

 # Test Instruction Logger

-Test Instruction Logger retrives test instructions from the PRs in the `changelog.txt` and write them into TESTING-INSTRUCTION.md.
+Test Instruction Logger retrieves test instructions from the PRs in the `changelog.txt` and writes them into TESTING-INSTRUCTION.md.

 ## Prerequisites